Posted By admin on April 16, 2014

 • GOING FORWARD PRAYER GROUP The Widows’ Going Forward Prayer Group continues to welcome any who would like to participate.
 We meet on the first Wednesday of every month, in Our Lady’s Chapel at 11:30 AM.
 A Rosary is said for deceased spouses followed by lunch at the Yardley Country Club (separate checks).

 • PASTORAL CARE FOR PERSONS WITH DISABILITIES Personal care items are available to those in need.
 If you could use a walker, a lightweight wheelchair, an elevated toilet seat or an adjustable shower seat please contact Darryl or Maureen Puzan at 215-321-9693.
 Other personal items are also available.
 Save the date!
 Saturday, April 12, 10:30 AM — the Eucharistic Liturgy and Reception honoring the gifts of Persons with Disabilities will be held at the Cathedral Basilica of SS.
 Peter and Paul.
 Mothers of Children with Disabilities are invited to a Retreat day at Malvern Retreat House, Tuesday, May 6th, 9:30 AM – 2:00 PM.
 Any questions please call Sister Schipani, 215-587-3530.
 Registration sheets may be found on Monsignor’s bulletin board.
-“May God, the source of all patience and encouragement, enable you to live in perfect harmony with one another according to the Spirit of Christ Jesus.”
-Romans 15:5
+“The way we may be sure that we know him is to keep his commandments.”
+John 2:3

 • THE MASS IN FOCUS Monsignor Prior presents a weekly commentary about each Sunday’s Mass on Catholicphilly.com, the new-media replacement for the Catholic Standard and Times.